wswalker87/fcc_budget_app/README.md

 This is my third project.
 In my first project, [An Arithmetic Arranger](https://github.com/wswalker87/fcc_arithmetic_arranger) I used a lot of inline comments.
 These are meant for me as I get further into my python learning.
 With this second project I will keeping more comments in this README.

-For my second project, [A Time Calculator](https://github.com/wswalker87/fcc_time_calc), I actually used more MD int he readme and that one drove me nuts.
+For my second project, [A Time Calculator](https://github.com/wswalker87/fcc_time_calc), I actually used more MD in the readme and that one drove me nuts.

 I am going to **Try** to be a bit more "pythonic" with this one.
 My goal is to add some of my own unit testing.